The Art of Synchronizing Generator to Grid

-In order to synchronize a generator to the grid, four conditions must be met:
+In order to synchronize a generator with the grid, it is necessary to fulfill the following four conditions:

 - Phase Sequence